ersatzavian/LPS25H/README.md

 ### Constructor

-The constructor takes two arguments in instantiate the class: a pre-configured I&sup2;C bus and the sensor’s I&sup2;C address.
+The constructor takes two arguments to instantiate the class: a pre-configured I&sup2;C bus and the sensor’s I&sup2;C address.

 ```squirrel
 const LPS25H_ADDR = 0xB8    // 8-bit I2C Address for LPS25H (0x5C on datasheet)